SabaLab/diffEnrich/README.md

 p-value on top of plot, and largest p-value on bottom of plot).
-Finally, the number of genes used for analysis from each gene list (recall that this number may not be the same as the number of genes in the user’s original list) are reported below their repsective p-values in the legend.
+Finally, the number of genes used for analysis from each gene list (recall that this number may not be the same as the number of genes in the user’s original list) are reported below their respective p-values in the legend.

 ``` r